Create a

 That’s why the employee (and manager) experience is so vital to the improvement of perceptions of HR contributions.
 A focus in many advanced companies on the employee experience, such as with improved technology implementations, and the increasing use of listening and talent measurement systems might well be contributing to this improved perception among younger workers and managers.

-What can be done to address these perceptions?
+What can be done to address these perceptions about HR?

 A key pair of moves to take while fixing HR is to build an HR brand and rejuvenate the HR operating model to balance expectations for what is being delivered and who is being served.
 Leaders and managers need confidence that the focus is on supporting business growth, productivity improvement, and stability.
 Employees need to know that their needs and preferences are being heard and considered in the design and development of processes, systems, and programs that support their employment.
 Take positive steps depending on your organization’s set of circumstances, to potentially include: